Recurring Runs with Cron

 -

 Execution Time: The actual execution time of a cron-triggered workflow may vary slightly from the scheduled time.
-Hatchet makes a best-effort attempt to start the workflow as close to the scheduled time as possible, but there may be slight delays due to system load or other factors.
+Hatchet makes a best-effort attempt to enqueue the workflow as close to the scheduled time as possible, but there may be slight delays due to system load or other factors.

 -